syKevinPeng/game_sale_analysis/README.md

  - Independence of Observations: each game is independent of others.
  - Linearity: the line of best fit through the data point is a straight line.

-However, one noticeable issue is that there is no way we can check the linearity due to the fact that we have multiple categories.
+However, one potential issue is that there is no way we can check the linearity due to the fact that we have multiple categories.
 Therefore, we also hope to perform *multiple nonlinear regression*, i.e. we will fit a curve instead of a line for the data.